David C. Burdick, Director

 Research Initiatives - Lisa Cox, Chair

 Dr. Cox, Associate Professor of Social Work received her Ph.D. in Social Work and Social Policy and a graduate Certificate in Aging Studies from Virginia Commonwealth University’s School of Social Work and School of Allied Health.
 Her research interests include the intersection of health issues with gerontology, spirituality, and family.

 Education Initiatives - Christine Ferri, Chair

-Dr. Ferri, Education Chair for the Stockton Center on Successful Aging, and Coordinator of Gerontological Studies, is an Associate Professor of Psychology at Stockton College of NJ.
+Dr. Ferri, Education Chair for the Stockton Center on Successful Aging, and Coordinator of Gerontological Studies, is an Associate Professor of Psychology at Stockton University.
 She joined the Stockton faculty in 2005 after earning a B.A. in Psychology from Rutgers, a Ph.D. in Clinical Psychology from Duke University and completing a Post-Doctoral Fellowship in Geropsychology at the UMDNJ School of Osteopathic Medicine.
 She served as Co-Vice President for Education of the Society on Aging of New Jersey from 2008-08, and has been faculty advisor to Stockton’s Chapter of the Psi Chi Honor Society in Psychology.

 Service Initiatives - Christine Gayda-Chelder, Chair

 Dr. Gayda, Service Chair for the Stockton Center on Successful Aging, is an Assistant Professor of Psychology.
 She earned a Ph.D. in Clinical Psychology with a subspecialty in Neuropsychology from Drexel University.
 Christine is a New Jersey Licensed Psychologist in private practice who specializes in health psychology and neuropsychological assessment.
 She began teaching at Stockton in 1998 as an adjunct instructor.
 Areas of research include coping with grief, caregiver burden, and the neuropsychological assessment of dementia.

 Gina Maguire, Program Assistant & Coordinator of SCOSA Older Adult Programs in Ocean County